ricierirossi/ricierirossi/README.md

 ## 👋 It's me, Rici!

 - 🙋‍♂️ Hi, my name is Ricieri, but you can call me just Rici
-- 🎓 I have a bachelor's deegre Electrical Engineering from UNESP - Ilha Solteira
+- 🎓 I have a bachelor's deegre in Electrical Engineering from UNESP - Ilha Solteira
 - 🔭 I’m currently working on become a front-end developer
 - 🌱 Right now I'm learning JavaScript, HTML 5, CSS 3 and related tools
 - 🤔 I’m looking for a diverse networking